lucasgunn/clevercss.tmbundle/README.md

 Clever CSS Bundle for Textmate
 ==============================

-This is bundle to enable syntax highlighting for Clever CSS ([http://sandbox.pocoo.org/clevercss/]).
+This is bundle to enable syntax highlighting for [Clever CSS](http://sandbox.pocoo.org/clevercss/).

 Author
 ------